matteobart/TextorPlusPlus/README.md

 * Tabs 2 Spaces
 * Spaces 2 Tabs
 * Find
+* Find & Replace
 * Plenty of other coder friendly-features

+For iPad users:
+* Key bindings
+* Optimized views for iPad

 This version also has general bug fixes & updated syntax (Swift 5)

 ## Coming Soon
 Plenty of helpful text-editing tools such as:
- * Find & Replace
- * Line Numbers Indicators ~Line Numbers Indicators~
+ * Line Numbers Indicators ~Line Numbers~
  * Ability to change the theme of Syntax Highlighting
  * And plenty more

-For iPad users:
- * Key bindings
- * Optimized views for iPad

 ## Future Future Features
  * Tabs! (multiple files open at once)
  * Auto Completion for coding
  * Get (& Save) documents from OneDrive, Drive, DropBox, etc